-1. Name five non-living things mentioned in the story.
+- 1. Name five non-living things mentioned in the story.

-2. Name all the things from the story that use oxygen.
+- 2. Name all the things from the story that use oxygen.

-3. What life process in living things uses oxygen?
+- 3. What life process in living things uses oxygen?

-4. Give an example from the story of:
+- 4. Give an example from the story of:

-a) moving:
+- a) moving:

-b) sensing:
+- b) sensing:

-c) feeding:
+- c) feeding:

-d) growth:
+- d) growth:

-you think birds like them like to build their nests high up on the cliffs?
+5. The Strelitzia birds had nests high up on the cliffs.
+Why do you think birds like them like to build their nests high up on the cliffs?

 6. What life process do we associate with the eggs in the nest?

-2 Structure of plants and animals
+Structure of plants and animals